henrymaidnc/vn-jp-dev-product-journal/README.md

 # VN–JP Dev Product Journal

 ## 📌 Overview
-This repository is my personal journal and portfolio documenting the journey of building internal systems for a **Japanese manufacturing company** while working from **Vietnam**.
+A personal journal and portfolio of my experience building internal systems for a **Japanese manufacturing company**, conducted remotely from **Vietnam**.
 It captures not only **technical challenges** but also **end-user expectations and cultural standards** that shape how software is used in Japan.

 ## 👤 My Role